 Instead, take a look at your payroll expenses from previous years and make data-driven predictions regarding the number of additional staff you might need to ensure that everything runs smoothly.

-Once again, you can take advantage of advanced POS reporting and consult accounting specialists to make good use of the available data.
+Once again, you can take advantage of advanced reporting and consult accounting specialists to make good use of the available data.
 What’s slightly more important this time, though, is that you should also have everyone on board, and stay supportive.
 Don’t forget that it’s a stressful time for all your employees too.

-As accounting integration specialists, we know better than anyone how big of an opportunity for any retailer Black Friday is.
+As accounting integration specialists, we know better than anyone how big of an opportunityBlack Friday and Cyber Monday are for any retailer.
 Start collecting relevant data now and have everything you need to make the most of it – for years to come.